-It should be noted that all High Pressure (HP) main connections require six months notification to the HSE.
+It should be noted that all High Pressure (HP) main connections require up to 12 months notification to the HSE.

 3.10 Environment Agency (EA)

 The Environment Agency has regulatory controls around the use of digestates as a fertiliser (see Section 2.7.1 for more information about digestates).
 Further information can also be found at www.environmentagency.co.uk.